Introduction

 You'll need

-- A blank Notice of Joint Family Claim (Form F1):
+- a blank Notice of Joint Family Claim (Form F1)

-- A blank Registration of Divorce Proceedings
+- a blank Registration of Divorce Proceedings form,

-- Your marriage certificate, for reference
+- your original marriage certificate, for reference.

 This step is divided into three parts.
 The third part is optional and depends on your situation.

-Notice of Joint Family Claim (Form F1)
+Part 1: Notice of Joint Family Claim (Form F1)

 The Notice of Joint Family Claim gives the court details about: